1,412 New York Readers on the Pandemic and the Future of Work

-This week, Governor Andrew Cuomo extended New York’s stay-at-home order through May 28 for regions in the state that have not met certain criteria for coronavirus decline — including New York City, its suburbs, and the Buffalo region.
+This week, Governor Cuomo extended New York’s stay-at-home order through May 28 for regions in the state that have not met certain criteria for coronavirus decline — including New York City, its suburbs, and the Buffalo region.
 While more states across the country continued to reopen, and New York, New Jersey, Connecticut, and Delaware announced that state beaches would be open later this month, Mayor de Blasio announced that city beaches would remain closed, and that the NYPD would continue limiting access to Central Park.
 Here’s how 1,412 New York readers were feeling this week — and how they’re thinking about work.
 (Note: Graphs show week-over-week responses, all other results are from week ten only.)

 How would you describe your emotional state right now?